 This means that a manual transmission is only a manual transmission if the driver must do something to initiate the next gear to continue speeding.
 Again, it does not matter how the transmission does the change internally.
 The only thing that matters is that the driver must initiate the next gear change and the transmission does not do it on its own.

-What are the ways those gear changes are done internally to the transmission?
-At present, there are only three types: planetary gearing, synchrogear meshing gearbox, and continuously variable transmissions (CVT).
+So, what are the ways those gear changes are done internally to the transmission?
+At present, there are only three types: planetary gearing, synchro gear meshing, and continuously variable transmissions (CVT).

 Dual Countershaft Gearboxes